-The discussion will focus on the issues in the programme and any additional points arising from the written submissions.
+The discussion will focus on the issues in the programme and any additional points arising from the written submissions in response to the Council's final consultation.

 Those present will be asked to introduce themselves.
 The Examiner may then make a brief statement as to his understanding of the issues under discussion and then invite participants to make their contribution in response to the points raised starting usually, but not exclusively, with the Council.